SkylineCommunications/dataminer-docs/develop/devguide/Connector/UIComponentsTreeControlTag.md

 The initial step to compose a tree control is to create tables that will represent the data and configure the linking on them (For more information on how to link tables, see Foreign keys and Relations).

-The tree control itself is configured using the TreeControls/TreeControl tag.
+The tree control itself is configured using the TreeControls.TreeControl tag.

 Example: